Date: Tue Oct 20 16:04:51 1998

 The up-to-date, pre-release document is also available using an

 experimental simple mail-server that I have setup from my account.

-and the command: get top-level-domains in the body of your message.
+and the command: get mail/country-codes in the body of your message.

 AM Armenia Ex-USSR

 AQ Antarctica FI * luxor.cc.waikato.ac.nz

 AR Argentina FI B * Uni. de Buenos Aires <email@example.com>